archanasingh203/web_playbook/README.md

 ** Variables: http_port, index_filepath, http_host, download_topath

-** Playbook comprises of two plays and is supported on Ubuntu/Debian/Centos/Fedora hosts:
+** Playbook comprises of two plays and is supported for Ubuntu/Debian/Centos/Fedora hosts:
  - Play 1: Create webpage, install webserver and publish some server facts on the webpage

   + Create customize webpage for http server
   + Collect kernel, datetime, disk info for the hosts and include on webpage
   + Install and Configure webserver
   + Publish the generated webpage on port 8080 instead of default port 80

  - Play 2: Test the configuration of the webserver

   + Install wget on remote host if the package is not already present.
   + Compare the webserver hosted webpage with created index file.